liusida/titanic/README.md

 Other install notes:

-Alien 17 with GPU GTX 1070
+I use Alien 17 with GPU GTX 1070

 Ubuntu 19.10 (to avoid confliction, use safe graphic mode, and allow third part source. need set a MOK password and enter it after reboot.)